Paul Reuter (lawyer): Government Advisor, and role in the creation of the European Coal and Steel Community

 After the war, Reuter held senior positions in the French Ministries of Information, Justice, and National Defence, and he was a long-time adviser to the French Ministry of Foreign Affairs.
 Reuter's input and expertise in international and public law was instrumental in the drafting of the Schuman Declaration and the Treaty of Paris (1951), which led to the creation of the European Coal and Steel Community (ECSC).
 The ECSC laid the foundation for the 1958 establishment of the European Economic Community, the forerunner of the European Union.

 Judicial career

 Reuter was a member of the International Law Commission of the United Nations from 1964 to 1989.

 He represented France before the Court of Justice of the European Communities and the European Court of Human Rights.

 As "one of the great international law minds of the world", Reuter was much in demand in international adjudications and arbitrations.

 Honours and awards

 In 1981, Reuter was awarded the Balzan Prize for his work in International Public Law.
-The Balzan Prize is "one of the most prestigious international awards in natural science and humanities" and, in 2020, was worth 750,000 Swiss francs (about $800,000 US dollars.)
+The Balzan Prize is "one of the most prestigious international awards in natural science and humanities" and, in 2020, was worth 750,000 Swiss francs (about US$800,000).

 During 1985 and 1986, Reuter was President of the Nobel Peace Prize-winning Institute of International Law (Institut de Droit International).

 In 1986 Reuter received the World Academy of Art & Science Rufus Jones Award for Contributions to World Peace and International Understanding.